 Adding Insulation to the Attic

-A poorly insulated attic can cost you a lot in unnecessary heating and cooling costs.
-Fortunately, updating your attic insulation is an easy, do-it-yourself project, and The Home Depot can show you how it's done using quality Owens Corning insulation products.
+An under insulated attic can cost you a lot in unnecessary heating and cooling costs.
+Fortunately, updating your attic insulation is an easy, do-it-yourself project, and The Home Depot can show you how it's done using quality Owens Corning Insulation products.